From naked men to setting off fireworks and lots of sake, here is our round up of Japan winter festivals, ranging from the quirky to the strange.

 If you do not fancy any of these Japan Winter Festivals, read Mark Bibby Jackson’s Japan Travel: Glamping, Zip-cords and Samurai for further travel inspiration.

 The Otaru Snow Light Path Festival is held each year in the Hokkaido town in February running along side the Sapporo Snow Festival.
 The town of Otaru is decorated with lights and statues of snow throughout the festival.
-The festival has two centres Unga Kaijo and Temiyasen Kaijo, both of which are a 15-minute walk from the railway station.
+The festival has three centres Otaru Unga and Temiyasen and Tenguyana, all are a short walk from the railway station or halfway up the mountain.
 Locals place lanterns in their homes and shops.

 The largest sake festival in Northern Japan, Tohoku Sake Festival takes place in April at Naganuma Futopia Park.
 Over 100 different sake brewers and brands from across the region showcase their classic sake and new innovations, such as Hedeyoshi Brewerys sparkling ‘champagne style’ sake.
+It is unclear whether this festival will be in person or online this year.
 Visitors will be able to purchase specialty and local sake at discount prices.
+There is also a Tohoku Food Marathon which will be run on 21 April 2024.

 Hotels in Japan